 “arresting pageant”

 It’s still a valuable lesson.
-I feel the same conformity and LOVE of consensus forming today in very alarming ways.
-What you can say, how you are “allowed” to say it, humorlessness and literalism, distrust of the silly, the invented, the romantic, the not-for-any-other-reason-but-to-have-fun-ness of life.
+I’m always alert to demands for conformity.
+Finding a sense of “belonging” is important, but I want to CHOOSE the sense of belonging.
+You can’t DEMAND belonging.
+What you can say, how you are “allowed” to say it, distrust of the silly, the invented, the romantic, the not-for-any-other-reason-but-to-have-fun-ness, the puritanical vibe … it’s all deeply antithetical to everything I am.
 I have always distrusted consensus, except for things like “The Nazis were bad and needed to be destroyed.”
 (Now, though, it appears there ISN’T a consensus on that, never mind the World War we fought.)
-At any rate: Shulman’s voice was a welcome breath of fresh air then – and it should be one now too.
+At any rate: Shulman’s voice was a welcome breath of fresh air – and it should be one now too.
 We are in an age when satire can barely exist, not when maniacs burst into a newspaper office and kill everyone there because of satirical cartoons.
-And so-called tolerant people actually say, “Well, maybe they shouldn’t have published the cartoons …” You think it’s okay to kill someone because of a satirical cartoon?
-What are you defending here?
-Some woman on Twitter said (not about the cartoons, but about something else): “There’s a time and place for satire.”
+And so-called tolerant people actually say, “Well, maybe they shouldn’t have published the cartoons …” This is wild to me.
+Some woman on Twitter said (not about the cartoons, but something else): “There’s a time and place for satire.
+This is not the time.”
 She is a writer and cultural critic.
 A “time and place” for satire?
 Do you even know the purpose of satire?
-You do not know what you are talking about.
 Satire has always been dangerous.
 Satire attacks the status quo, satire goes after power.
 In times of trouble and strife, satire is needed more than ever.
-The powers that be have always tried to shut down satire, just like they try to shut down and silence artists.
-We should not presume that this kind of silencing – as in: FINAL silencing – won’t eventually come around to us, and how would we like it then?
+The Onion … yes, it might go after your “sacred cow”, but it goes after ALL “sacred cows”.
+The Onion has been on fire lately.
+I mean … The powers that be have always tried to shut down satire, just like they try to silence artists.
+A tyrant is intolerant of many things, but what he can’t stand above all else is to be made fun of.
+We should not presume that silencing – as in: FINAL silencing – won’t eventually come around to us – and indeed it has.
 Defend free speech as an important principle for all, because eventually the culture will boomerang – like it ALWAYS does – and then you’ll be in the firing line and you won’t like it all.
-There are always lines over which you must not cross – speech that civilization must not tolerate.
+There is always speech that civilization must not tolerate, not if you want to call yourself “civilized”.
+This is something the current “free speech warriors” don’t understand at all.
 Having to say this over and over again gets tiresome but apparently it must be done.
-These battles must always be fought.
-But be very careful with how far you are willing to go to silence others.
-Imagine if the shoe were on the other foot.

-Shulman made jokes about things that many Americans took very very seriously, things they considered sacred, even.
+Shulman made jokes about things that many Americans took very very seriously, things they considered sacred.

 Good.